 - Memory Loss: Loss of memory and concentration can be experienced when living with bipolar depression.

 - Thoughts of Suicide: It is possible for the individual to feel as though they are worthless, alone in the world, and better off dead.
 Overwhelming thoughts of death and suicide is a defining symptom of bipolar depression.

-- Drug and Alcohol Abuse: It is not unusual for someone diagnosed with bipolar disorder to abuse drugs and alcohol to cope with the other symptoms brought on by the disorder.
-Co-morbidity of addiction and bipolar disorder is high.
+- Substance Abuse: It is not unusual for someone diagnosed with bipolar disorder to abuse drugs and/or alcohol to cope with the other symptoms brought on by the disorder.
+Co-morbidity of addiction and bipolar disorder is high, requiring specialized treatment.

 Bipolar Mania Symptoms: Other Indicators to Watch Out For

 On the other side of the bipolar disorder coin is mania.
 It is important to note that mania is quite different from depression, though many people mistakenly believe a manic episode indicates that a person is overcoming their bipolar disorder.
 So, what exactly are the bipolar mania symptoms?